mlibre/GoodChain/readme.md

 ### Running Multiple REST Nodes 🌟

-Get playful and run multiple nodes in the GoodChain network!
-Each node will have its own unique identity and contribute to the decentralized magic.
+Run multiple nodes in the GoodChain network!
+Each node will have its own unique identity and contribute to the decentralized network.
 For example:

 ```bash
 # Node 1